hashicorp/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 * `continent` - A two-letter continent code.
 See http://docs.aws.amazon.com/Route53/latest/APIReference/API_GetGeoLocation.html for code details.
 Either `continent` or `country` must be specified.
 * `country` - A two-character country code or `*` to indicate a default resource record set.
 * `subdivision` - (Optional) A subdivision code for a country.

+### GeoproximityRouting Policy

+Geoproximity routing policies support the following:

+* `awsregion` - A AWS region where the resource is present.
+* `bias` - Route more traffic or less traffic to the resource by specifing a value ranges between -90 to 90.
+See https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geoproximity.html for bias details.
+* `coordinates` - Specify `latitude` and `longitude` for routing traffic to non-AWS resources.
+* `localzonegroup` - A AWS local zone group where the resource is present.
+See https://docs.aws.amazon.com/local-zones/latest/ug/available-local-zones.html for local zone group list.

 ### Latency Routing Policy